3P's lessons plans

 Worksheets are useful for repetition through written tasks helps students remember number words and symbols.

 This is a read and color worksheet.
 Students count the apples in a basket and color the correct number.
 There is a cut out numeral worksheet to glue on each basket.
+Great for reading, spelling, and fine-motor practice.

-Match the correct numeral to the number word.
+A Worksheets to match the correct numeral to the number word.
 Draw a line.

 counting apples 1 to 20 worksheets